-This new measure will demonstrate the combined success of a variety of key priorities of the PKHSCP in shifting people away from high cost institutional care to lower cost care in the community where people's health and wellbeing will be greatly improved.
+This new measure will demonstrate the combined success of a variety of key priorities of the Perth and Kinross partnership in shifting people away from high cost institutional care to lower cost care in the community where people's health and wellbeing will be greatly improved.
 It is expected that we will be tracking this measure for a number of years.
-No data available to set targets until October.